Arts, Crafts & Music

 The society is open to all and exists to promote awareness of and interest in the history of Deddington and its neighbourhood.
 We hold monthly meetings, offering a mix of lectures and events (such as exhibitions and visits) of interest not just to members but to anyone living in the area.
 Many are happy simply to attend our meetings, but anyone wanting to carry out research into local or family history find in the society a friendly and supportive environment, with much advice on offer.

-Membership fees, which give free entry to meetings, are £11 a year for individuals, or £20 for couples.
-Non-members pay £2.50 a meeting, refundable on joining the society.
-Meetings are usually held at the Windmill Centre, Hempton Road, on the second Wednesday of the month at 7.30pm.
+Membership fees, which give free entry to meetings, are £12.50 a year for individuals, or £23 for couples.
+Non-members pay £3 a meeting, refundable on joining the society.

-For more details and contact information please refer to the DIRECTORY
+For contact information please refer to the DIRECTORY

 Online Historical Resources

 This list is by no means exhaustive, and we’d be delighted if people would let us know of any online sources outide of Deddington History that they know of or have used; please contact Gareth Richard.